ahp-electronics/libahp-xc/README.md

 payload

-    chars +lines#: pulses count of each line within the integration time chars +lines#: autocorrelations real/imaginary count of each line within the packet time chars +baselines#: crosscorrelations real/imaginary count of pulses of each line with others ones within the packet time chars +16: 8-byte timestamp of current packet
+    chars +lines*(sample size)#: pulses count of each line within the integration time chars +lines*2*(sample size)#: autocorrelations real/imaginary count of each line within the packet time chars +baselines*2*(sample size/4)#: crosscorrelations real/imaginary count of pulses of each line with others ones within the packet time chars +16: 8-byte timestamp of current packet

 checksum